 - How many years of experience does he/she have?

 - Where is the office located, and what are their policies and hours?

 You’ll also want to ensure the geriatrician communicates well, since this will be a crucial component to the quality of your senior loved one’s care.
 Once you’ve selected the geriatric specialist you would like to try, hang on to the listing of alternate providers until after you have booked the first appointment and decided that the individual you’ve chosen will likely be a good fit.

 In addition to the geriatrician, a team of professionals with experience in geriatric care will most likely be involved, which might comprise of a social worker, nurse, dietitian, physical and occupational therapist, and psychiatrist.
 Ideally, the group will work cohesively to manage any and all issues, both now and proactively as the older adult’s needs change over the years.

 Absolute Companion Care is always available to assist as well, with our considerable experience in aging care and our attention to the specific needs of each senior we have the honor of serving.
-Email or call us at 410-357-9640 to learn about our in home care in Towson and the surrounding areas, to discover answers to your questions, or to request a complimentary in-home consultation.
+Email or call us at 410-357-9640 to learn about our home health care in Baldwin, MD and the surrounding areas.